 What is Market Breadth?

 Market breadth is a valuable metric for gauging the overall movement of the stock market.
 It involves assessing the ratio of rising stocks to falling stocks and comparing stocks reaching new highs to those reaching new lows.
-Analyzing these factors, we can gain valuable insights into the market’s health and trends.
+Analyzing these factors can give us valuable insights into the market’s health and trends.

 The Battlefield analogy often used is: